 Victoria’s Defamation Act caps non-economic damages at $250,000, although this amount may be adjusted to account for yearly inflation.

 If a defamatory statement is published only within a particular jurisdiction, such as only in Victoria, then the law of that jurisdiction applies.
 Where a statement is published in more than one jurisdiction, such as in a national newspaper, then the applicable law is the jurisdiction with the closest connection to the harm caused by the publication.

 - communication or publication – broadly construed to include visual and verbal statements across all types of media

 - to any third party – the communication must be made to someone other than the aggrieved

-- of a defamatory matter – this may be a blatant lie or an imputation or false representation.
-A communication is defamatory if someone’s reputation has been damaged by the publication of the lie or imputation.
+- of a defamatory matter – this may be a blatant lie or an imputation, a false representation.
+A communication is defamatory if someone has a reputation and that reputation has been damaged by the publication of the lie or imputation.

 - about, concerning or identifying a person – untrue statements or imputations that do not identify an aggrieved will not create a cause of action for defamation.
 Likewise, groups of people and most corporations cannot sue for defamation, although there are exceptions if the group or corporation is a non-profit and small.

 - without lawful excuse – if all the previous elements have been met, but there is a lawful excuse then the defamation claim will not survive.